-Increased Cost of Compliance (ICC) coverage is one of several resources for flood insurance policy holders who need additional assistance after a flood and is a part of most standard flood insurance policies available under the NFIP.
+ICC coverage is one of several resources for flood insurance policyholders who need additional assistance after a flood and is a part of most standard flood insurance policies available under the NFIP.

-ICC insurance coverage provides for a claim payment to pay qualifying homeowners' cost to elevate, demolish, relocate, or flood-proof (non-residential buildings only) after a flood.
+ICC insurance coverage provides for a claim payment to pay qualifying homeowners' costs to elevate, demolish, relocate, or flood-proof (non-residential buildings only) after a flood.
 The maximum amount of ICC available is \$30,000.
 ICC participants cannot receive federal or state assistance for work also covered by the available ICC benefits.